 Is teeth whitening safe?

-When it comes to our teeth, lots of us feel insecure about our not-so-pearly whites.
-If you're looking for a brighter smile, you might be investigating teeth whitening options.
-But is it safe?
+When it comes to our teeth, many of us feel insecure about our not-so-pearly whites.
+If you're looking for a brighter smile, you might be exploring teeth whitening options.
+But is there anything we should know about the safety of teeth whitening?

 The rise of celebrities and social media stars with 'perfect' smiles combined with the increasing accessibility of whitening products have led to a boom in teeth whitening.
 Where dazzlingly white teeth were once limited to those rich enough to afford the procedure, you can now find an array of teeth whitening toothpastes, strips and kits in most supermarkets and pharmacies.